pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

 ## Introduction

-### About Oracle Cloud Infrastructure Container Engine for Kubernetes

-Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your container applications to the cloud.
-Use the Container Engine for Kubernetes (sometimes abbreviated OKE) when your development team wants to reliably build, deploy, and manage cloud-native applications.
-You specify the compute resources that your applications require, and OKE provisions them on the Oracle Cloud Infrastructure in an existing OCI tenancy.

-To create the Container Engine for Kubernetes (OKE), complete the following steps:

-* Create the network resources (VCN, subnets, security lists, etc.).
-* Create a cluster.
-* Create a `NodePool`.

-This lab shows you how the *Quick Start* feature creates and configures all the necessary resources for a 3-node Kubernetes cluster.
-All the nodes will be deployed in different availability domains to ensure high availability.

-For more information about OKE and custom cluster deployment, see the [Oracle Container Engine](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) documentation.

-### About Oracle Virtual Cloud Networks

-Oracle virtual cloud networks (VCNs) provide customizable and private cloud networks in Oracle Cloud Infrastructure (OCI).
-Just like a traditional data center network, the VCN provides customers with complete control over their cloud networking environment.
-This includes assigning private IP address spaces, creating subnets and route tables, and configuring stateful firewalls.

-For more information about Virtual Cloud Network and Subnet, see the [Oracle Virtual Cloud Network](https://www.oracle.com/in/cloud/networking/virtual-cloud-network/) documentation.

 In this lab, you will create a 3-node Kubernetes cluster configured with all of the necessary network resources.
 Also, you will create a repository inside Oracle Cloud Container Image Registry.
-Then, you w generate an authentication token.
+Then, you will generate an authentication token.
 Further, you will accept the license agreement for WebLogic Server images in Oracle Container Registry.
-At last, you will create Virtual Cloud Network and its associated resources.

 ### Objectives